AnonC0DER/PyLe/README.md

 <-------------------------------------->

 # Updates News
-## New Update 3.5 !
+## New Update 4.0 !
-- 10 new libraries in Other Section
+- 7 new libraries in Other Section
-- Typing function Added
+- Search function Added (Now You can search libraries in PyLe)
-- Bugs Fixed
+- Quit Time Added

 ## New Update for PyLeGUI !
 (Version 2.0)
 - Splash Screen Added !